Nigerians in Abuja, Kano, and Lagos are worried about the scarcity of the Central Bank of Nigeria (CBN)’s redesigned N200, N500, and N1,000 banknotes.

 “I am unable to share that now, only because I want to give an accurate figure,” Ahmad responded to the lawmakers’ enquiries.

-Efforts to get new information from CBN were not successful as the spokesman, Osita Nwanisobi, did not respond to the enquiries put to him yesterday most likely because of the public holiday.
+Efforts to obtain new information from CBN were unsuccessful.
+The spokesman, Osita Nwanisobi, did not respond to the enquiries made yesterday, most likely because of the public holiday.